CodeUser0/Bumber/README.md

 # Bumber
 RL garage bumper

+Developed a Python script using Selenium to automate repetitive web interactions.
+The script effectively clicked specific buttons on a webpage, demonstrating proficiency in web automation and exception handling using try-except blocks.

+Rocket league is a game i enjoy playing on my free time and i enjoy trading and developed a program to help my trading.

 **CONTEXT**

 Rocket League trading is essentially a virtual economy within the game Rocket League, a popular car soccer game.
 Players can acquire in-game items like car bodies, wheels, and decals, which can be customized to personalize their vehicles.
 This is completely within the game's TOS